Capgemini Maximizes Marketing Team Productivity With Wrike

 It was very difficult to get complete visibility into the active projects/tasks at any given moment and to assign them appropriately

-The North American Marketing Services team within Capgemini provides a wide range of digital, online and creative services to support the company's strategic go-to-market priorities.
-These services include Web site design/development, campaign microsites/landing pages, permission-based email marketing, ideo production, marketing collateral, branding guidelines/templates, creative/themed deliverables for sales pursuits, etc.
+The North American Marketing Services team within Capgemini provides a wide range of digital, online, and creative services to support the company's strategic go-to-market priorities.
+These services include website design/development, campaign microsites/landing pages, permission-based email marketing, idea production, marketing collateral, branding guidelines/templates, creative/themed deliverables for sales pursuits, etc.

 The main idea was to develop a customized request submissions process that included the integration of Wrike's project management workflow, which resulted in an innovative, end-to-end solution.

-Before introducing Wrike, the majority of support requests were submitted informally, using traditional communication channels, such as email, phone calls, in-person conversations, etc. Everyone on the team managed on their own requests and project workload.
-They also were required to report back (on weekly status calls) on each project they were working on.
+Before introducing Wrike, the majority of support requests were submitted informally, using traditional communication channels, such as email, phone calls, in-person conversations, etc. Everyone on the team managed their own requests and project workload.
+They also were required to report back on projects they were working on during weekly status calls.
 Wrike made the process evolve.

-Using Wrike's dashboard, the graphical timeline and the option to sort our tasks and projects by person, by due date, by client, etc. it is easy to visualize the workload requirements of the entire team and/or any team member.
+Using Wrike's dashboard, the graphical timeline and the option to sort tasks and projects by person, due date, client, etc. means it's easy to visualize the workload requirements of the entire team and/or any team member.

-Wrike's unique ability to group tasks and projects differently allows to look at current and prior efforts from different perspectives.
-The team is able to maximize their productivity as they can intelligently assign projects based on available capacity.
+Wrike's unique ability to group tasks and projects differently allows the team to look at current and prior efforts from different perspectives.
+They're is able to maximize their productivity as they can intelligently assign projects based on available capacity.

-Wrike easily allows to analyze active and completed projects/tasks and run ad-hoc reports to use in quarterly "value reports" that the team shares within Capgemini.
-It helps to spend less time on project management and more time on providing strategic marketing solutions to their clients.
+Wrike easily allows the team to analyze active and completed projects/tasks and run adhoc reports to use in quarterly "value reports" that they share within Capgemini.
+It helps them spend less time on project management and more time on providing strategic marketing solutions to their clients.